splunk/public-o11y-docs/rum/rum-custom-indexed-tags.rst

    * - :strong:`Custom span tags`
      - :strong:`Indexed span tags`
      - :strong:`Custom indexed span tags`
-   * - Created using global attributes in Splunk RUM instrumentation.
+   * - An optional step during instrumentation, you can use global attributes that are key-value pairs, to add custom span tags.
+See:

+        *  :ref:`rum-global_attributes`
+        *  :ref:`browser-rum-identify-users`

-     - RUM Troubleshooting MetricSets are generated for indexed tags, so that you can filter and aggregate Troubleshooting MetricSets by indexed tags on Tag Spotlight.
-Indexing a span tag generates Troubleshooting MetricSets for that tag.
-These tags are automatically indexed:
+     - Indexing a span tag means that RUM also generates a Troubleshooting MetricSets for each index tag.
+Then, you can use Tag Spotlight to filter and aggregate Troubleshooting MetricSets by indexed tags.
+See, :ref:`search-indexed-tags`.
+The following tags are automatically indexed during ingestion.

        * url name
        * operation